bejayoharen/bjorg.github.io/_posts/2024-12-12-engineering-team-growth-2-interview-panel.markdown

 > * The candidate was able to suggest a better solution.
 > * The candidate was able to explain the solution in terms a less experienced engineer would understand.

-You can assign a number of points to each item if you want to score like a teacher would score a test, if you like.
+You can assign a number of points to each item if you want to score like a teacher would score a test, or you can just check each item they did.

 # A word about leetcoding

 At the risk of jumping into the debate about white-board and leetcoding interviews, I'll state my opinion on them.
 In general, with the rise of remote interviews and AI assistants that can be used to ace these questions, I think leetcoding is growing less useful.
 Having both aced and failed in-person white-board leetcoding interviews myself, I have to wonder how useful they ever were.

 However, I'm not completely opposed to them either.
-They aren't the best representation of work we do as software engineers, but it's hard to be really good at software engineering without being able to pass some simple leetcode tests, so I keep them handy in my toolkit for times when I don't have a clearly written JD, or we are okay hiring someone with less experience, who might not yet be great at real-world tasks.
+They aren't the best representation of work we do as software engineers, but it's hard to be really good at software engineering without being able to write some challenging code, so I still keep them handy in my toolkit for times when I don't have a clearly written JD, or we are hiring a junior engineer, who might not yet be great at real-world tasks.
 I particularly like simple white-boarding questions for junior and intern engineers, who still need to learn on-the-job skills and what you really need to assess is if they can write code.

 Regardless, I recommend avoiding anything too common (like "reverse a string" which practically everyone has done already) or too tricky (like "find all prime numbers from 1 to 1000" which requires knowledge of the sieve of Eratosthenes or else it becomes overly complex).
 Simple tasks that require two, preexisting data structures work well (eg "find the most common word in a given list").
-I don't believe these tests can be used to determine someone's overall experience or the depth of their knowledge or experience.
+I don't believe these tests can be used to determine someone's overall experience or the depth of their knowledge or experience, so I don't see too much point in making them overly complex or tricky.

 # Post Interview